yeti/manticore-iosviewfactory/README.md

 Sections and Views
 ------------------

-Sections should correspond to a user interface's tabs and views should correspond to the pages seens within a tab.
+*Sections* should correspond to a user interface's tabs and *views* should correspond to the views inside a tab.
  Prefixes and suffixes are not included in the schema definition.

 Sections can also be shown without views in order to create single-level hierarchy, but it's a better design to create one section with multiple views.

 NOTE: I haven't tested a single-level hierarchy with all sections and no views.

 ### Two-Level Hierarchy

 All first-level view controllers should be suffixed with SectionViewController.
  Second-level view controllers can be registered and shown using the following snippets:

     [[MCViewFactory sharedFactory] registerView:@"YourViewController"];